swisspol/GCDWebServer/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/GCDWebServer/badge.png)](http://cocoadocs.org/docsets/GCDWebServer)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/GCDWebServer/badge.png)](http://cocoadocs.org/docsets/GCDWebServer)

+*ANNOUNCEMENT: If you like GCDWebServer, check out [XLFacility](https://github.com/swisspol/XLFacility), an elegant and powerful logging facility for OS X & iOS by the same author and also open-source.
+XLFacility can be used seemlessly to handle logging from GCDWebServer (see "Custom Logging" below).*

 GCDWebServer is a modern and lightweight GCD based HTTP 1.1 server designed to be embedded in OS X & iOS apps.
 It was written from scratch with the following goals in mind:
 * Elegant and easy to use architecture with only 4 core classes: server, connection, request and response (see "Understanding GCDWebServer's Architecture" below)
 * Well designed API with fully documented headers for easy integration and customization